Alexander Lebenstein: Foundation

 The Alexander-Lebenstein-school was considered in the estate of its namesake with $30,000.
 Together with donations and grants that money was transferred (as earmarked named funds) within the Community Foundation "Halterns for Halterns."
 Its purpose is the promotion "of particularly sustained, long-term projects, activities and initiatives that contribute to overcome discrimination and racism, recurring project days to commemorate the events of the Holocaust, initiatives that contribute to the understanding of all people and cultures and promote awareness of tolerance, a life of mutual respect and dignity.

-The Alexander Lebenstein Fund for Tolerance and Human Rights was established at the Richmond Jewish Foundation in 2010.
-This fund supports special opportunities that enhances the practice of tolerance, appreciation for diversity and embrace human rights.
-Grants will be available to support the following: For purchase of resources such as books or classrooms or workshops; for fees of speakers discussing in a charitable, educational or religious setting, tolerance, human rights and/or diversity; or; for such other programs, services or activities as may be in furtherance of the fund’s purpose.